TheRealMattDunn/mattdunn.info/content/notes/Anthos on Bare Metal.md

 ## Operating

-- Connect—component which associates Anthos on Bare Metal clusters with GCP
+- Connect—component which associates Anthos on Bare Metal clusters with Google Cloud
 	- Allows health of clusters to be visiable in Cloud Console